Close

 • Have three years of honorable service, if transferring after enlistment

 You can apply to become a Navy SEAL as a civilian, a Navy sailor or even as a service member from another military branch.
-Both new recruits and active-duty military candidates must pass a battery of physical, technical and psychological exams.
-Once they qualify, future SEAL team members spend years in training before they deploy on missions.
+Both new recruits and active military future SEAL candidates must:

 Enlisted Air Force airmen can serve on Special Tactics teams, some of the most elite forces offered by the Air Force.